-There are three sub types, in order of severity:
+There are three sub types:

 Bipolar 1: Episodes of depression and full blown mania sometimes with psychotic features, severely impairs ability to work or function.

-Bipolar: Episodes of depression and hypomania – psychotic features are very uncommon, interferes with daily ability to function.
+Bipolar 2: Episodes of depression and hypomania – psychotic features are very uncommon, interferes with daily ability to function.
 Episodes of depression tend to be more frequent than episodes of mania.

-and Cyclothymia: Cyclical swings between mild depression and mild mood elevation that does not impair with daily functioning.
+Cyclothymia: Cyclical swings between mild depression and mild mood elevation that does not impair with daily functioning.